lucas874/swarm-composition-artifact/README.md

 >
 ```

 The experiments generate the files `accuracy_results.csv`,  `performance_results.csv`, and `out.pdf`.
-They are all located in `ecoop25_artifact/results/results_full_run` on the host machine running the container.
+They are all located in `ecoop25_artifact/results/results_full_run/` on the host machine running the container.
 In `out.pdf` the results in the CSVs are plotted.
 The line chart in `out.pdf` comparing the execution times of the Exact algorithm and Algorithm 1 should show the same relationship between the execution times of the Exact algorithm and Algorithm 1 as shown in Figure X in the paper.
-However, the absolute values reported may differ from the ones reported in the paper.
-The boxplot in should match exactly the plot shown in Figure of the paper.
+The absolute values of the execution times, however, may differ from the ones reported in the paper.
+The boxplot shown in `out.pdf` should match exactly the plot shown in Figure Y of the paper.

 The performance experiments described in the paper reported, for each sample, the average of 50 repetitions after 3 seconds of warm-up.
 The experiment took more than a day to run, we reduced the number of repetitions to 10.
 That is, the experimental setup in the image repeats each sample 10 times after 3 seconds of warm-up.